 This means that the total amounts of nutrient and energizer will be measured out but only half will be added at the time of pitching the yeast, then the other half will be added a day later.
 Staggering the nutrient additions for cyser will make sure the yeast is fed but not given too much of a good thing at once.

-If you are new to cider making, start by reviewing the basic cider making instructions found here.
+If you are new to making cider or fermenting in general, start by reviewing the basic cider making guide.

 - Place the honey container in hot water to liquefy the honey

-- Pour the cider (room temp or warmer) and honey into a sanitized fermenter and mix vigorously
+- Pour the apple juice (room temp or warmer) and honey into a sanitized fermenter and mix vigorously

 - Add ½ of the of yeast nutrient and energizer